“It’s not a diet… It’s a way of life”

 How Cooking With Jo Started

-Meal time doesn’t need to be hard and as my children were growing up it was important to me as a mum & Health Coach that I create a meal everyone will enjoy.
+Healthy eating at meal time doesn’t need to be hard.
+As my children were growing up it was important to me as a mum & Health Coach that I create a healthy meal everyone will enjoy.
 I have a motto in my house: “one meal for everyone”.
 No one has time to be a Master Chief or be able to create two to three different meals at dinner time to suit everyone.

 I enjoy using a variety of normal everyday food items and a range of meats, vegetables & salad items.
 I love making our family favourites and sometimes I get inspiration for new recipes from the Coles & Woolworths magazines.
 Thanks to Curtis & Jamie 🙂 I take some of their recipes and add my own touch to them to fit into the Healthy Living Program.